thengl/GeoMLA/RF_uncertainty/Workshop_uncertainty.md

 the map on the right shows that there are specific zones where the uncertainty is particulary high.
 This indicates that the RFsp prediction error maps are potentially more informative than the geostatistical error maps (e.g. UK variance map): it can be used to depict local areas that are significantly more heterogeneous and complex and that require, either, denser sampling networks or covariates that better represent local processes in these areas.

-So in summary uncertainty of predictions in RF models can be efficiently estimated using either the QRF or the Jacknifing approaches, both are available via the the ranger package (Wright & Ziegler, 2017).
+So in summary: uncertainty of predictions in RF models can be efficiently estimated using either the QRF (prediction intervals) or the Jacknifing approaches (confidence intervals), both are available via the the ranger package (Wright & Ziegler, 2017).
 Prediction intervals should in average match the RMSE estimated using OOB samples or other Cross-validation approaches.
 Note however that both approaches are computationally intensive and could increase the prediction time at the order of magnitude times.
 There are additional costs to pay to derive a reliable and detailed measures of uncertainty.

 Mapping prediction errors for factor/binomial variables:
 --------------------------------------------------------